danielgaskell/scc/README.md

 This project is a work in progress; it can already be used to write complete graphical applications without issue, but you may encounter bugs or incompletely- implemented advanced features.
+In particular:

+* `float` support is currently flaky (and scheduled for a complete rewrite)
+* Many libc functions are under-tested.

 Please report bugs on the Issues tab (although of course make sure that the bug is actually in the compiler, not in your own code, and include code to reproduce it).

 # License